 When vetting prospective tenants, one of the most important actions you can take is to talk with past and current landlords.
 This will give you some insight into their behaviors, honesty, and reliability.
 If you run into someone who has a history of making late payments, cross them off the list and move on.
-You don’t have time to be chasing down a rent payment when you’re hours away.
+You don’t have time to be chasing down a rent payment when your hours away.

 - Utilize Technology